ergo-services/ergo/docs/extra-library/actors/metrics.md

 ### Working with the Dashboard

 The dashboard is designed around a top-down investigation pattern.
-You start with high-level signals that tell you whether something is wrong, then drill into progressively more specific panels to understand what, where, and why.
-This section describes the investigation flow.
+Start with the Summary row for cluster health, then drill into the relevant section based on the symptom you observe.

 #### Routine check

-Open the dashboard and look at the Summary row.
-Six stat panels at the top answer the first question: is the cluster intact?
+Open the dashboard and scan the Summary row:

 - **Zombie count should be zero.** Non-zero means processes have terminated abnormally and were not cleaned up.
-This requires immediate investigation.
-- **Node count should match your expectation.** A missing node means it has left the cluster or lost connectivity.
+- **Node count should match your expectation.** A drop means a node left the cluster.
-- **Memory used should be within expected bounds.** A sharp increase since the last check suggests a leak or a load spike.
+- **Memory used should be within expected bounds.** A sharp increase suggests a leak or load spike.

+Then check the expanded rows below the Summary:

-If the Summary looks normal and you have latency enabled, glance at the Latency row directly below.
-If Max Latency is under 100ms and the Stressed Processes panel is mostly empty or light-blue -- the system is healthy.
-Routine check complete.
+- **Mailbox Latency** (if using `-tags=latency`) -- Max Latency under 100ms and Stressed Processes mostly empty or light-blue means healthy.
+If not using latency, check Mailbox Depth instead -- zero or low depth across all nodes is healthy.

-If you are not using `-tags=latency`, check the Mailbox Depth row below.
-Max Depth per Node is the closest equivalent to Max Latency as a backpressure signal.
-If all nodes show zero or low depth, the system is healthy.
-For a deeper routine check, expand the Process Activity row and glance at Message Throughput -- a sudden drop compared to the previous period may indicate stalled processes even when depth looks normal.

-#### Something is wrong: start with latency

-When a problem is detected -- alerts fire, users report slowness, or the Summary shows unusual values -- the latency panels are the first place to investigate.
-They answer "are my actors keeping up with their workload?"
+- **Mailbox Depth** -- Max Depth per Node at zero or near zero is normal.

+For a deeper check, expand the collapsed rows:

+- **Events** -- Event Utilization should be mostly green (active) and blue (on demand).
+Growth in grey (idle) or orange (no subscribers) over time indicates accumulating waste.
+- **Process Activity** -- Message Throughput should be stable.
+A sudden drop compared to the previous period may indicate stalled processes.

+#### Investigating backpressure

-If you are not using `-tags=latency`, skip to the Mailbox Depth row.
-Rising depth on a node means processes are receiving messages faster than they can handle them.
-Use the Depth Distribution panel to assess severity and the Top Processes by Depth table to identify the specific actors.
-Then continue with the "Understand severity" and "Correlate across panels" sections below -- they apply regardless of whether latency is enabled.
+Backpressure means processes are receiving messages faster than they can handle them.
+The Mailbox Latency and Mailbox Depth rows are the primary tools.

-The **Max Latency** panel shows the highest mailbox latency across all selected nodes as a red timeseries.
-Under normal conditions this stays under 100ms.
-Values above 1 second mean at least one process is significantly behind -- it is either overloaded, stuck in a long-running callback, or waiting for an external resource.

-The **Stressed Processes** panel shows a stacked area chart with two layers.
-Light-blue represents processes with latency under 1ms (negligible, normal operation).
-Orange represents processes with latency of 1ms or above (worth investigating).
-A growing orange area means more processes are falling behind over time.

-Read these two panels together:
+**With `-tags=latency` enabled:**

+Max Latency shows the worst case across the cluster.
+Stressed Processes shows how many processes are affected.
+Read them together:

-- **Max Latency spikes above 1 second** -- at least one process is severely behind.
-Scroll down to the Top Stressed Processes table to identify it by application, behavior, name, and PID.
+- Max Latency spikes above 1 second -- at least one process is severely behind.
+Use the Top Stressed Processes table to identify it.
-- **Orange area growing in Stressed Processes** -- multiple processes are accumulating latency.
-The problem is broader than a single actor.
-Check the Latency Distribution to understand severity, and the CPU panels to see if the system is compute-bound.
+- Orange area growing in Stressed Processes -- multiple processes are falling behind.
+Check Latency Distribution to assess severity (isolated red sliver = one stuck process, chart shifting to orange = widespread degradation).
-- **Max Latency spike followed by quick return to normal** -- a temporary burst.
-Compare timing with Process Spawn Rate in the Processes row to check for lifecycle event correlation.
-- **Max Latency persistently elevated (minutes, not seconds)** -- a stuck process.
-Unlike overload (which fluctuates with traffic), a stuck process shows a steadily increasing or flat high value.
+- Max Latency persistently elevated (minutes, not seconds) -- a stuck process, not a burst.
 Find it in the Top Stressed Processes table.

-#### Narrow down: node or cluster?

-The **Max Latency per Node** and **Stressed Processes per Node** panels break the cluster-wide picture into individual nodes.

-If one node stands out while others are calm, the problem is localized.
-Cross-reference with Resources and Network panels for that node.
-A node with high max latency but low stressed count has one problematic process.
-A node with moderate latency but high stressed count is generally overloaded.

-If multiple nodes show similar patterns, the problem is systemic -- a shared external dependency, a cluster-wide traffic pattern, or a deployment issue.

-#### Understand severity: the distribution panels

-The **Latency Distribution** panel shows a stacked area chart where each layer represents a latency range.
-Colors run from green (1ms-10ms, normal) through yellow (50ms-100ms, elevated) to orange (500ms-1s, concerning) and red (5s-60s+, critical).
-The legend is sorted from highest to lowest range.

-This panel distinguishes two scenarios that look similar in Max Latency: one stuck process (a single red sliver at the top of an otherwise green chart) versus widespread degradation (the entire chart shifting from green toward orange).
-The first requires investigating a specific process.
-The second requires scaling or load shedding.

-The **Depth Distribution** panel (in the Mailbox Depth row) provides a complementary view.
-Where latency distribution shows how long messages wait, depth distribution shows how many messages are queued.
-The color gradient follows the same flame convention: green for 1-10 messages, yellow for 50-100, red for 5K-10K+.
-A process with high depth but low latency processes messages quickly but receives many at once.
-A process with low depth but high latency is slow but not overwhelmed.

-The **Utilization Distribution** panel (expand the Process Activity row) shows the fraction of lifetime each process spends inside callbacks.
-Most processes should be in the low ranges (1%-10%).
-A shift toward higher ranges (50%+) across many processes means the cluster is running compute-heavy workloads and may need scaling.

-#### Find the specific process

-Each metric group has a top-N panel in its row:

-- **Top Stressed Processes** (Latency row) -- processes with the highest mailbox latency.
-Answers "which process is the bottleneck?"
-- **Top Processes by Depth** (Mailbox Depth row) -- processes with the deepest queues.
-Answers "which process has the most messages waiting?"
-- **Top Processes by Messages In/Out** (Process Activity row) -- processes with the most messages received or sent.
-Answers "which process handles the most traffic?"
-- **Top Processes by Utilization** (Process Activity row) -- processes that spend the most time in callbacks.
-Answers "which process is doing the most work?"

-Process tables show Application, Behavior, Name, PID, Node, and the metric value (plus Kubernetes labels when available).
-Multiple entries from the same application suggest that application is under pressure as a whole.
-A single entry with extreme values points to a specific process that needs investigation -- see the [Debugging](../../advanced/debugging.md) section for techniques.

-#### Correlate across panels

-Individual metrics become most powerful when combined:

-- **High latency + high depth** -- the process is both slow and receiving more messages than it can handle.
-The mailbox is growing.
-This is the clearest sign of overload.
-- **High latency + low depth** -- a single message is being processed slowly (long-running callback) or the process is blocked waiting for something.
-The mailbox is not growing because new messages are not arriving.
-- **High depth + low latency** -- the process receives bursts but processes them quickly.
-The depth spikes are transient.
-Usually not a problem unless the bursts grow over time.
-- **High latency + high CPU** -- processes are compute-bound.
-Actors are doing heavy work in callbacks and cannot keep up with the message rate.
-Consider distributing work across more processes or offloading expensive computation.
-- **High latency + low CPU** -- processes are blocked on something other than computation.
-Common causes: waiting for external I/O, waiting for responses from other actors via synchronous calls, or contention on shared resources.
-- **High latency + growing memory** -- mailboxes are accumulating messages faster than processes can handle them.
-The unprocessed messages consume memory.
-If this continues, the node will run out of memory.
-- **High latency + network traffic spike** -- a burst of remote messages is overwhelming the receiving processes.
-Check Network per Node and Network Detail panels to identify the responsible link.
-- **Running time per node approaching CPU core count** -- the node is compute-saturated.
-All available CPU time is spent inside actor callbacks.
-Either reduce the workload or add capacity.
-- **Message throughput drop with stable process count** -- processes are alive but not doing work.
-They may be blocked on external calls or waiting for messages that are no longer arriving (upstream failure).
+Use Max Latency per Node and Stressed Processes per Node to narrow down: one node standing out = localized problem; all nodes affected = systemic issue (shared dependency, deployment, cluster-wide traffic pattern).

+**Without latency tag:**

+Max Depth per Node is the closest alternative.
+Rising depth means a process accumulates messages faster than it handles them.
+Depth Distribution shows severity.
+Top Processes by Depth identifies the specific actors.
+Depth is complementary to latency: depth tells you "how many messages are queued," latency tells you "how long the oldest has been waiting."

+#### Investigating throughput anomalies

+Expand the Process Activity row.
+The top two rows cover message throughput.

+- **Cluster Throughput drops suddenly** -- processes may be stalled or an upstream source stopped sending.
+Check if specific nodes dropped (Throughput per Node) or the entire cluster.
+- **Cluster Throughput spikes** -- correlate with Mailbox Depth and Latency.
+A spike followed by growing depth means the system cannot absorb the burst.
+- **In/Out imbalance** -- compare inbound and outbound rates.
+A persistent gap may indicate messages flowing to meta processes (not visible in process counters) or event fanout patterns.
+See the Events section for fanout analysis.
+- **One node has disproportionate throughput** -- Throughput per Node identifies hotspots.
+Cross-reference with Top Processes by Messages In/Out to find the specific actors.

+#### Investigating process lifecycle issues

+Expand the Processes row.

+- **Steady growth in total process count** without plateau -- process leak.
+Processes are spawned but never terminated.
+Check which application spawns them using the process tables.
+- **Spawn failures** (red in Process Spawn Rate) -- resource exhaustion or configuration errors preventing process creation.
+- **Spawn rate spikes** -- may signal a supervisor restart loop.
+Correlate with termination rate -- if both spike together, a process keeps crashing and restarting.
+- **Termination rate exceeds spawn rate** -- the node is draining.
+Check why processes are terminating (errors, shutdown, kills).
+- **High init time** -- Max Init Time per Node shows the slowest ProcessInit on each node.
+Default timeout is 5 seconds.
+Top Processes by Init Time identifies which actor types take the longest.
+High init times indicate heavy setup, blocking I/O, or synchronous calls during initialization.
+If init times approach the timeout, processes risk being killed before they finish starting.

+#### Investigating event issues

+Expand the Events row.

+- **Event Utilization shifting from green/blue to grey/orange** -- accumulating waste.
+Grey (idle) events are registered but unused.
+Orange (no subscribers) events are publishing into the void.
+Investigate which events are affected using the top-N tables.
+- **Publish/Delivery Rate gap growing** -- Local Delivered >> Published indicates high fanout.
+If this correlates with latency increases on subscriber nodes, event fanout is causing backpressure.
+- **One node has high Event Delivery Rate** -- that node handles the most event fanout.
+Cross-reference with Mailbox Depth and Latency for the same node.
+- **Registered Events growing without plateau** -- event registration leak.
+Events are registered but never unregistered.
+Check Event Utilization for growing idle count.
+- **Max Subscribers spike** -- one event suddenly gained many subscribers, amplifying the cost of each publish.

+#### Investigating resource saturation

+Expand the Resources row.

+- **CPU User Time approaching 100%** -- compute-bound.
+Correlate with Utilization Distribution in Process Activity to see which processes are consuming CPU.
+Actor Running Time per Node approaching CPU core count confirms saturation.
+- **High System CPU relative to User CPU** -- excessive syscalls, context switching, or I/O pressure rather than application workload.
+- **Memory monotonically growing** -- memory leak.
+Compare OS:used across nodes to spot outliers.
+Check if Mailbox Depth is also growing -- accumulating messages consume memory.
+- **Runtime:alloc baseline rising between GC cycles** -- objects not being collected.
+The sawtooth pattern should return to a stable baseline.

+#### Investigating network issues

+Expand the Network row.

+- **Cluster total message rate drops suddenly** -- possible network partition or node failure.
+Check Node count in Summary and per-node breakdown.
+- **One node-pair has disproportionate traffic** -- Network Detail panels show traffic between specific pairs.
+Identifies saturated links or unexpected communication patterns.
+- **Bytes-to-messages ratio changing** -- average message size is growing.
+May indicate serialization issues or bulk data transfers.

+#### Cross-panel correlation

+Combining signals from different sections identifies root causes:

+- **High latency + high depth** -- process is both slow and receiving more than it can handle.
+Mailbox growing.
+Clearest sign of overload.
+- **High latency + low depth** -- single message processed slowly (long callback) or process blocked on external resource.
+Mailbox not growing.
+- **High depth + low latency** -- process receives bursts but handles them quickly.
+Usually transient.
+- **High latency + high CPU** -- compute-bound.
+Actors doing heavy work in callbacks.
+Distribute work or offload computation.
+- **High latency + low CPU** -- processes blocked on something other than computation.
+External I/O, synchronous calls to other actors, or contention.
+- **High latency + growing memory** -- mailboxes accumulating messages.
+If this continues, the node runs out of memory.
+- **High latency + network traffic spike** -- burst of remote messages overwhelming receivers.
+Check Network Detail panels.
+- **High event delivery rate + high latency on same node** -- event fanout causing backpressure.
+Top Events by Local Deliveries identifies which event, Mailbox Depth/Latency shows the impact on subscribers.
+- **High init time + spawn rate spikes** -- supervisor restart loop with slow init.
+Each restart takes seconds, creating cascading delays.
+- **Throughput drop + stable process count** -- processes alive but not doing work.
+Blocked on external calls or upstream failure (no messages arriving).
+- **Running time per node approaching CPU cores** -- node is compute-saturated.
+All CPU time spent in actor callbacks.
+Reduce workload or add capacity.
+- **Event no_subscribers growing + stable throughput** -- producers publishing into the void.
+Not using [Notify](../../basics/events.md) mechanism to detect absent subscribers.

 ## Observer Integration